1929–30 Iowa State Cyclones men's basketball team

-The 1929–30 Iowa State Cyclones men's basketball team (also known informally as Ames) represented Iowa State University during the 1929-30 NCAA College men's basketball season.
+The 1929–30 Iowa State Cyclones men's basketball team (also known informally as Ames) represented Iowa State University during the 1929–30 NCAA men's basketball season.
 The Cyclones were coached by Louis Menze, who was in his second season with the Cyclones.
 They played their home games at the State Gymnasium in Ames, Iowa.

 They finished the season 9–8, 5–5 in Big Six play to finish in fourth place.